Gerald W. Hopkins, JR

 Twitter: @BDinkelmann

 Bill Dinkelmann joined Kenowa Hills Public Schools as an instructional coach and Competency-based Education Specialist in August of 2019.
-He has served as the Director of Competency-based Education and Secondary Curriculum and has supported the district’s efforts to respond to the COVID-19 pandemic, as a member of the District’s Strategic Planning Task Force.
+He has served as the Director of Competency-based Education and Secondary Curriculum, Assistant Superintendent, and has supported the district as a member of the District’s Strategic Planning Task Force.

 Since transitioning from military service, Dinkelmann has amassed more than two decades of experience in public school settings across West Michigan.
 This experience includes roles as a high school science teacher and district technology director for West Ottawa Public Schools, as a science consultant and educational systems analyst for the Ottawa Area Intermediate School District, and as National Program Manager at the VanAndel Education Institute.
 Dinkelmann holds a Master’s in Education with a specialization in Secondary Science Education from Grand Valley State University and is pursuing a Doctorate of Philosophy in Educational Leadership from Western Michigan University.